 - gifts made to a spouse or civil partner

 - gifts made to a charity

 Although capital gains tax is not chargeable on gifts made to a charity, assets sold to a charity may be chargeable where the sale price was less than the market value but more than you originally bought it for.

 The UK assets of non-UK residents are generally not liable for capital gains tax unless the non UK resident returns to the UK in under 5 years of their initial move abroad.
 The exception to this is residential property which since 6 April 2015 is chargeable with regard to capital gains tax.

 Capital gains reliefs and exemptions

-The 2018/19 tax-free allowance is £11,700 for businesses and individuals, and £5,850 for trusts.
-The full annual tax-free allowance applies to each partner in a marriage or civil partnership individually, which can be advantageous when it comes to the disposal of jointly owned assets.
+The full annual tax-free allowance applies to each partner in a marriage or civil partnership individually, which can be advantageous when it comes to the disposal of jointly-owned assets.

 It is not possible to carry forward or back any capital gains annual exemption.
-It must be used within the current tax year.
+It must be used within the relevant tax year.

 The annual capital gains allowance makes it possible to receive gains up to a specific value within each tax year, before capital gains tax becomes payable.